npai/npai.github.com/_posts/2016-08-29-taakakadi.md

 *Buttermilk gravy*

-There are different versions kinds of buttermilk kaDis that are part of the konkani cuisine.
+There are different versions of buttermilk kaDis that are part of the konkani cuisine.
 This one has garlic in it and it doesnt require any cooking.
 I recently made this and the 6 year old loved it.
-So it is another addition to week night, kid friendly dinners these days.
+So it is another addition to week night, kid-friendly dinners these days.
 It gets ready in just 5 minutes.
 I usually dont make buttermilk, so I take some yogurt, mix it well and dilute with enough water.

 ![](/images/28972367442_84521a3026_z.jpg)